charles-uno/Bloodlines/03_pcs.md

 ## Notes

-*This is a large blank space at the bottom of the character sheet.
-It's meant for anything that the player wants to note as they play.
-It will likely start out empty, then accumulate little bits over time.*

-*This is a place to mark unusual items carried, relationships with NPCs, memorable exploits, rumors gathered from NPCs, thoughts to be referenced later, etc. This section doesn't have a mechanical effect – it exists to help add color.*
+The final element of a character sheet is the Notes section.
+Use of this space is open-ended; players should use it to record anything they find important.
+A player might choose to note unusual items the PC carries with them, relationships with NPCs, exploits worth bragging about, or simply observations that might be useful later.
+Few details of this sort exist at character creation, so the Notes section tends to start out sparse, then accumulate content over the course of a campaign.

 > Examples: right off the bat, who adds what to their Notes?
 What do they add as they get going?